solaceq/dotfiles/README.md

 # The Dotfiles

-Thanks for visiting my dotfiles repo!
+Hello Everynyan!
+Thanks for visiting my repo!
-Have a good look!

 ---

 ## Notes

-- I am using Hyprland now so I won't be able to contribute qtile config.
+- I user Hyprland.
+And I am a anime girl lover.

 ---